llaske/sugarizer/README.md

 ![](images/tutorial_teaser.png)

-If you're interested to create your own activity, a full tutorial will guide you between all development steps:
+If you're interested in creating your own activity, a full tutorial will guide you between all the development steps:

 * **Step 1**: create the activity from a template
 * **Step 2**: customize icon and content